 Dr. Welland presents on the topic of IPV and does intensive workshops at universities, conferences, and for state governments in the United States, Mexico (Mexico City, Guadalajara, Puebla, Chihuahua, Durango, San Luis Potosi, Tuxtla Gutierrez, Veracruz, Puerto Vallarta, Tijuana, Mexicali, Ensenada), Guatemala, Nicaragua, Peru, South India and Uganda.

 In 2018 she taught workshops in six African countries, invited by the Episcopal Conferences.
 In 2019, she did the same in Ecuador, and in 2020 in Sri Lanka.
 Follow-up programs and extensions to her workshops are taking place in most of these locations.

-Because Dr. Welland has worked with the very poor and uneducated for most of her life, she is well prepared to present not only to professionals in the healthcare fields, but also to adapt the information for instruction and treatment with those who have lacked educational opportunities.
+Because Dr. Welland has worked with the very poor and uneducated for most of her life, she is well prepared to present not only to professionals in the ecclesiastical and healthcare fields, but also to adapt the information for instruction and treatment with those who have lacked educational opportunities.
 Dr. Welland is an advocate for qualitative enquiry, through listening to the voice of the poor and the cultural experiences of those who are in the field, to co-design interventions that will be most effective.
 Her trainings include a strong preference for interactive education and discussion, as well as extensive pre-training study on her part specific to the region or country she will be visiting.
-If your organization is interested in sponsoring a workshop to be presented by Dr. Welland please contact email@example.com for details.